budasuyasa/dotfile/README.md

 # vimrc
-My .vimrc config and other configurations.
-I mostly use vim for PHP (Laravel) Project.
+My .vimrc configurations.
+Mostly use vim for PHP (Laravel) Project.
+Yeah this more look like an IDE instead of a text editor.
+Enjoy.

 ## Screenshoot
 ![alt text](https://github.com/budasuyasa/vimrc/blob/master/screenshoot.png "My Vim Screenshoot")